Sophistt/sophistt.github.io/source/_posts/control-theory-learning-1.md

 G(z) & = C(zI-A)^{-1}B+D, \quad \mathbb{z-transfrom}
 \end{split}
 $$
 Notice that transfer fucntion descirbes properties of the sytem in frequency domain.

+Details about state space model could be seen at this link: [State Space Model](https://sophistt.github.io/2020/11/08/state-space-model/)

 Now we connect the system with their response in time domain.
 Given a sytem in state space model with their inital condition $x_0$ and input $u(t)$.
 Their response satisfy the following equations
 $$